wofsauge/IsaacDocs/beta/docs/EntityPlayer.md

 ####  PlayerPocketItem GetPocketItem ( int SlotId ) {: .copyable aria-label='Functions' }

 Get the userdata of the pocketitem (Card,Pill,rune) in a said slot.

-##### :fontawesome-solid-bug: Bugs {: .subHeader .bugs }
+???+ bug "Bugs"
     This function returns userdata, which cant be processed.
 It is therefore broken and should not be used!
 ___
 [ ](#){: .abp .tooltip .badge }
 ### GetRecentMovementVector () {: aria-label='Functions' }